michtieme/KotlinForCxxProgrammers/basic-syntax.md

 [//]: # (title: Basic syntax)

-This is a collection of basic syntax for Kotlin with their equivalent in C++.
+This is a collection of basic syntax essentials for Kotlin with their equivalent in C++.

 The Kotlin essentials can be learned over at the [Kotlin Basics track](https://hyperskill.org/tracks/18) on the JetBrains Academy.